NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Colds can be caused by various viruses.
 They lead to inflammations in the lining of the nose and throat, but are otherwise harmless.

-This makes them different from true flu viruses or the new coronavirus (SARS-CoV-2), for instance.
+This makes them different from true flu viruses or the coronavirus disease COVID-19, for instance.
 An infection with these viruses can also cause cold-like symptoms, and they may be mild.
 But it can also result in a severe infection of the airways, like pneumonia.

 Prevalence